Franjcf/hybridPorousInterFoam/README.rst

 **Note on adapted libraries**

 - The libraries marked as "adapted" were obtained from the open-sourced *porousMultiphaseFoam* source code published in Horgue P. et al. (2015).
-Said code is exclusivly used to efficiently model Darcy-scale flows and can be found here: https://github.com/phorgue/porousMultiphaseFoam
+Said code can be used to efficiently model full Darcy-scale flows.

 ################################################################################
 Citing the Toolbox